praw-dev/praw/docs/package_info/praw7_migration.rst

 Exception Handling
 ------------------

-Class ``APIException`` has also been renamed to :class:`.RedditAPIException`.
-Importing ``APIException`` will still work, but is deprecated, but will be removed from PRAW 8.0.
+Class :class:`.APIException` has also been renamed to :class:`.RedditAPIException`.
+Importing :class:`.APIException` will still work, but is deprecated, but will be removed in PRAW 8.0.

-PRAW 7 introduced a fundamental change in how exceptions are recieved from Reddit's API.Reddit can return multiple exceptions for one API action, and as such, the exception :class:`.RedditAPIException` serves as a container for each of the true exception objects.
+PRAW 7 introduced a fundamental change in how exceptions are recieved from Reddit's API.
+Reddit can return multiple exceptions for one API action, and as such, the exception :class:`.RedditAPIException` serves as a container for each of the true exception objects.
 These objects are instances of :class:`.RedditErrorItem`, and they contain the information of one "error" from Reddit's API.
-They have the three data attributes that :class:`.RedditAPIException` used to contain.
+They have the three data attributes that :class:`.APIException` used to contain.

 Most code regarding exceptions can be quickly fixed to work under the new system.
 All of the exceptions are stored in the ``items`` attribute of the